Pine Mountain Settlement School

 ARTS AND CRAFTS CERAMICS Organizing and Marketing Pottery 1960s

-When Paul Lynn and Mary Rogers and others worked t build a pottery studio at Pine Mountain there were many considerations.
+When Paul Lynn and Mary Rogers and others worked to build a pottery studio at Pine Mountain there were many considerations.
 Who would carry the plan forward?
-What would the costs to the institution be?
+What would be the costs to the institution?
 Could a pottery program be supported and sustained financially?
 What would be the ongoing costs to the institution?
 Was there sufficient interest in the community for this utilitarian art form?
 Could the program build skills that were portable?
 What would be the best model to emulate?
 Where would the program be housed?
 What safety hazards are associated with the craft?
 Were there sufficient educators and educational tools to support the new art form?

 Linda Caldwell was chosen as President, Bonnie Coldiron, Vice President, Bonnie Johnson, Secretary, and Cinda Asher was appointed Treasurer.
 The Club was given a name: Pinch-a-Pot.
 The formation of the club followed four years of staff planning and gathering of information.

-Paul Lynn, Pine Mountain staff member carefully documented the steps taken to shape the pottery program at the School.
+Paul Lynn and the Pine Mountain staff carefully documented the steps taken to shape the pottery program at the School.
 It is largely Paul’s work, supported by Mary Rogers, Jerry Workman, and others who jumped in during the early years to build the foundation of the program and who sustained it until the early 1970s.
 The documents shown here reflect the environment in which the Pine Mountain ceramics program was born and in which it thrived.

 The program began a sharp decline after the departure of Paul Lynn and a rapid change in the school’s educational and environmental education programs.
 Integrating ceramics into environmental education produced a challenge to instructors with the small number of wheels, tools, and particularly the firing of pots in the short turn-around for most visiting school groups.
-Ceramics at Green Hills School was severely limited and clubs such as Homemakers were small and often turned to other crafts — particularly woodworking.
+Ceramics at Green Hills School was severely limited and clubs such as Homemakers were small and the groups often turned to other crafts — particularly woodworking.

-- Pinch-n-Pot local pottery club members.
+000 Pinch-n-Pot local pottery club members.

-- Doar, Harriet.
+024 Doar, Harriet.
 “Clay Has So Many Facets,” The Charlotte Observer, Sunday, Nov.
 14, 1965.

-- Bybee Pottery marketing brochure.
+025 Bybee Pottery marketing brochure.

-- The Pottery Shop. [later Iron Mountain Stoneware], Rising Fawn.
+026-032 The Pottery Shop. [later Iron Mountain Stoneware], Rising Fawn.
 GA.
 Charles and Rubynelle Counts (Berea graduates).
 Promotional literature and marketing from The Pottery Shop.
 “Clay is a sensitive material.
 In response to the skilled potter’s hands it can become a vibrant personal object as no mass-produced item ever can.”
 [4 pages]

-- Don Lewis promotional flyer.
+033-035 Don Lewis promotional flyer.
 From gas-fueled kilns come three methods of firing: Oxidation, reduction, and salt-glazing.
 Flyer describes the three processes.
 [4 pages]